 If you are a corporation, your Form IL-990-T must be signed by the president, vice president, treasurer, or any other officer duly authorized to sign the return.
 In the case of a bankruptcy, a receiver, trustee, or assignee must sign any return that is required to be filed on behalf of the corporation.
 If you are a trust, Form IL-990-T must be signed by a fiduciary of the trust.
 If there are two or more joint fiduciaries, the signature of one will comply with the requirements of the IITA.
-The signature verifies by written declaration (and under penalties of perjury) that the signing individual has personally examined the return and that the return is true, correct, and complete.
+The signature verifies by written declaration (and under penalties of perjury) that the signing individual has personally examined the return and the return is true, correct, and complete.
 An individual's name signed to a return is prima facie evidence that the individual is authorized to sign on behalf of the taxpayer.

 Any person, except an authorized officer or fiduciary, who is paid to prepare the return (other than a person who is a regular, fulltime employee of the taxpayer, such as a clerk, secretary, or bookkeeper) must provide a handwritten signature, date the return, and indicate their taxpayer identification number.
-If the preparer is an employee or partner of a firm or corporation, they must also provide the firm's name, address, and instead of the preparer's taxpayer identification number, they must provide the firm's FEIN.
-A self-employed preparer must check the "self-employed" box and provide their name, address, and taxpayer identification number in the appropriate spaces.
+If the preparer is an employee or partner of a firm or corporation, the preparer must also provide the firm's name, address, and instead of the preparer's taxpayer identification number, the preparer must provide the firm's FEIN.
+A self-employed preparer must check the "self-employed" box and provide their own name, address, and taxpayer identification number in the appropriate spaces.

-Note: If your return shows an overpayment of tax (including a credit carryover) and is unsigned, the overpayment will be considered forfeited if, after notice and demand for signature, you fail to provide a signature within three years from the date the return was filed
+Note: If your return is not signed, any overpayment of tax is considered forfeited if, after notice and demand for signature, you fail to provide a signature within three years from the date your return was filed.